Replicable-MARL/MARLlib/docs/source/handbook/env.rst

     sudo apt-get install libosmesa6-dev # If you meet GCC error with exit status 1 pip install patchelf-wrapper

-Note: To access the MuJoCo API, you may have to get a mjkey (which is free now) and put it under /home/YourUserName/.mujoco.
+**Note**: To access the MuJoCo API, you may get a mjkey (free now) and put it under /home/YourUserName/.mujoco.